ipfs-cluster/ipfs-cluster-website/content/news/state-of-the-clusters-march-2022.md

 causes RAM memory spikes whenever a cluster peer needs to check that the pins that are supposed to on ipfs are actually there.
 This is because every item on the pinset is loaded on memory to be able to iterate on them.
-At this point, the memory spikes are very noticiable and steal memory which IPFS would gladly use.
+At this point, the memory spikes are very noticeable and steal memory which IPFS would gladly use.

 The next release of IPFS Cluster will address this and other issues through a